This story contains affiliate links.

 I’ll admit, I’m a little reluctant to drive to the Vienna Beef Factory and Cafe as a solo destination from the far northern suburbs, but I definitely seek it out if we are nearby in Chicago.
 Located on North Damen Avenue, it is located in the vicinity of Bucktown and the North DePaul neighborhoods, just west of the North Branch of the Chicago River.
 We happened to be visiting Micro Center on Elston, so it was the perfect opportunity for us to venture to the Land of Vienna Beef.

 Enjoy a fun little bite of Chicago’s hot dog history here — you won’t be disappointed.
-And if you are truly a Chicago hot dog aficionado, don’t miss Chicago Hot Dog Fest 2017 to be held from August 11-13 at the Chicago History Museum in Lincoln Park.
+And if you are truly a Chicago hot dog aficionado, don’t miss Chicago Hot Dog Fest 2019 (save on group passes with our Groupon) to be held from August 9-11 at the Chicago History Museum in Lincoln Park.
 The event is free, although there is a suggested $5 donation per person.
 Over 35,000 hot dogs will be served, and many restaurants will be on-site for this event (save on dog bucks with Groupon).
 And if you simply want a great hot dog here in Lake County, Little Lake County has you covered with a list of where to find them locally, too.
 But I still think a drive to the Vienna Beef Factory Store and Cafe is definitely worth the trip.

 Editor’s Note: There is also a location in Bridgeport that opened in 2016.
 This location is smaller than the original location in Bucktown.